11 58 6

-Checking for keyword cannibalism issues should be an important part of each website audit.
+Checking for keyword cannibalism issues should be an important part of each website SEO audit.

 This is where you check for content which target the same or very similar keywords for multiple pages on your site.

-Search engines want to rank pages that match specific search queries and targeting the same keywords on multiple pages can confuse them.
+Search engines want to rank pages that match specific search queries and targeting the same keywords on numerous pages can confuse them.